The Meaning of Genre in Literature

 What is Genre in Literature?

 What is genre?
 Genre is a concept that says something about the actual piece of writing.
 As cement is poured into a concrete form and allowed to harden and dry, so too are various kinds of writing poured into the forms of novel, poetry, flash fiction and essay.
-The following are lists of common, literary genres for the general forms of fiction and non-fiction.
+The following is a list of common, literary genres for the general forms of fiction and non-fiction.

 - Fairy Tales